OctechSolutions/Aperture/ApertureStage3Report.md

 The testing method adopted is of **Continuous Integration & Continuous Delivery** (CI/CD) as per which, features are released by periodically integrating code changes into the main software branch, testing them as early and as frequently as possible, and incorporating feedback/fixing bugs and relaunching them.
 This continuous cycle of automating the product delivery pipeline ensures that features are made available to users quickly, efficiently, and sustainably.
 CI/CD makes for an un-compromising practice in the Agile software development and project management lifecycle.

 Testing was also done across a variety of web browsers, in particular Google Chrome, Edge, Brave and Safari.
 The app was tested thoroughly at every point of development, for example login and sign-up functionality were very important features of the User Account System which had to be tested for accuracy and technical correctness concerning the new user entries made along with user details verification and user account verification.
-The firebase database was frequently checked after every new user entry was made to ensure that the data stored was accurate and each user was correctly verified before logging in, and they completed their one-time email verification before they could login for the first time.
+The Firestore database was frequently checked after every new user entry was made to ensure that the data stored was accurate and each user was correctly verified before logging in, and they completed their one-time email verification before they could login for the first time.

 Usability tests conducted via questionnaires ensured that different users tested our app and gave feedback.
 These opinions and feedback from stage was used to determine possible improvements and identify issues, that would be corrected for the final version.